Promoting Interoperability Program (formerly Electronic Health Records (EHR) Incentive Payment Program)

 - Improve interoperability and the flow of data with stakeholder collaboration and governance

 - Provide data to educate patients and consumers

 - Facilitate HIT to support physician services for patients, quality care, and incentives

-LA Connect Portal Is Open For Program Year 2017The portal can be accessed here: https://laconnect.thinkhts.com/
+LA Connect Portal Will Open For Program Year 2018 on February 11, 2019The portal can be accessed here: https://laconnect.thinkhts.com/

 Please note: Providers who are using the LA SLR Application for the first time will need to resubmit their EHR registration at the CMS Registration & Attestation site (https://www.cms.gov/Regulations-and-Guidance/Legislation/EHRIncentivePrograms/RegistrationandAttestation.html) in order to begin their attestation for the Louisiana Medicaid EHR Incentive Program.
 Once you have resubmitted your registration, please allow 24 to 48 hours to allow for the registration data to be processed prior to your initial login.
 Also, make note of your CMS Registration Confirmation Number that you are assigned, as that will be needed to log into the LA SLR.

 If you need assistance in determining if you’re eligible or understanding program rules, we have a staff available who are eager to help.

 Through the Louisiana Medicaid Electronic Health Records (EHR) Incentive Payment Program, eligible medical professionals and hospitals with qualifying Medicaid patient volume can receive incentive payments for adopting, implementing or upgrading and meaningfully using certified EHR technology.
 Eligible Professionals (EPs) are physicians, nurse practitioners, certified nurse-midwives, dentists, optometrists, and physician assistants (who furnish services in a FQHC or RHC that is led by a physician assistant).
 Eligible Hospitals include critical access, acute care, and children's hospitals.
 To learn more about the program, click here.